wissen-ist-acht/avisblatt_book_ads/README.md

 Then the comparison is performed in [compare_llms.py](compare_llms.py) by measuring the amount of matches between prediction and groundtruth, independent of the position in the text, to make up for uneven number of entries.
 The results are stored in [model_comparison_results.txt](model_comparison_results.txt).

-The prompt used for the LLM requests will soon be uploaded.
+The prompt used for the LLM requests can be found in [LLM_NER_annotation_prompt.md](LLM_NER_annotation_prompt.md).

 After evaluation, we chose Llama3.3:70b as model for the XML annotation of the whole data set.
 The results of the tagging are stored in results/data/all_bib_items_annotated.tsv.
 We used a script to evaluate the correctness of the XML annotations, evaluate_tsv.py, and of the ~22 000 ads, around 2000 were recognized as malformed.
-These entries were again sent to a LLM, using the script correction_of_malformed_xml_with_LLM.py.
+These entries were again sent to a LLM, using the script [correction_of_malformed_xml_with_LLM.py](correction_of_malformed_xml_with_LLM.py).
 The results are stored in results/output/content and results/output/raw.
 The corrected entries were then consolidated with the original data set, which can be found in results/output as csv and json file.